 If you’re wondering “will my LG phone get Android 10?” the answer is a big “maybe”.
-While any phone released in the last 18 months should receive an upgrade, LG is actually still finishing the Android 9 Pie update that came out over a year ago.
+While any phone released in the last 18 months should receive an upgrade, here in 2020 LG is still finishing the Android 9 Pie update from last year on some devices.

 Popular smartphones from all major manufacturers will get a free update to Android 10 when it’s released by each company.
-So far, only a small list of devices have Android 10, but that list will grow substantially as 2019 comes to a close and next year begins.
+So far, only a small list of popular devices have Android 10, but that list will grow substantially throughout 2020.

 Will My LG Phone Get Android 10?

 These are the phones that LG confirmed will see updates in 2020.